GeorgiaHCA/ATCSP/about/about.md

 # 10. About the project

+This page will contain information about the project including:

+* What it is designed to investigate (sensory processing and navigating environments)
+* How it was made (participatory science)
-"info" + video explanations
+* "info" + video explanations

-testimonials, pics, and quotations
+* testimonials, pics, and quotations

-Simplified data flow
+* Simplified data flow showing what happens when you enter an experience

-Research team (pics and profiles)
+* Information about the research team (pics and profiles)

 * Find out more about [Autistica]
 * Find out more about [Turing]